frederikgramkortegaard/tribune/README.md

 :speech_balloon: **Security Model:** This uses a star topology with centralized coordination, which has obvious trust and single-point-of-failure issues.
 We assume an honest-but-curious adversary model - the server coordinates but doesn't see raw client data.
 Not suitable for truly adversarial environments where you can't trust the coordinator.

-## Federated Learning Demo

-This repository includes a **complete federated learning implementation** demonstrating privacy-preserving collaborative model training.
-Multiple clients train a shared logistic regression model using secure aggregation with pairwise masking - ensuring no client ever sees another's data.

-**Quick demo:** `python3 apps/federated-machinelearning/scripts/run_demo.py`
-*(The script will automatically build the executables if needed - requires CMake and a C++ compiler)*

-Work In Progrss Notice: The implementation shows real-world federated learning with gradient computation, secure aggregation, and distributed training rounds.
-See [`apps/federated-machinelearning/`](apps/federated-machinelearning/) for details.

 ## Architecture

 The `src/` directory contains the core library for distributed MPC.
 Public API includes: